rosell-dk/webp-express/README.txt

 == Changelog ==

 = 0.14.22 =
-*(released: not released yet!)*
+*(released: 4 aug 2019)*

 * Fixed bug in Nginx rules in the FAQ (they did not take into account that the webp images outside upload folder are never stored "mingled")
 * Fixed bug: The extension setting was not respected - it was always appending ".webp", never setting.
 Thanks to Florian from Germany and Derrick Hammer from USA for reporting.
+* Fixed bug: It turns out that Imagick gives up quality detection for some images and returns 0.
+This resulted in very poor quality webps when the quality was set to same as jpeg.
+The 0 is now treated as a failure and the max-quality will be used for such images.
+Thanks to @sanjayojha303 from India for reporting that there were quality problems on some images.
 * Fixed bug-like behavior: The conversion scripts no longer requires that the respective setting is on for Nginx.
 Thanks to Mike from Russia for reporting this.
+* Fixed bug: The error handler in webp-convert for handling warnings could in some cases result in endless recursion.
+For some the result was that they could no longer upload images.
+Thanks to Tobias Keller from Germany for reporting this bug.
-* Fixed bug: Attempt to call private method in a rare scenario (when accessing one of the php scripts in the "wod" folder directly - which is not allowed).
+* Fixed minor bug: Attempt to call private method in a rare scenario (when accessing one of the php scripts in the "wod" folder directly - which is not allowed).
 Thanks to Giacomo Lawrance from the U.K. for providing input that led to this discovery.
+* Fixed minor bug: It was not tested whether a corresponding webp existed before trying to deleting it when an image was deleted.
+This produced warnings in debug.log.
+* Security related: Added sanitizing of paths to avoid false positives on coderisk.com (there where no risk because already test the paths for sanity - but this is not detected by coderisk, as the variable is not modified).
+This was simply done in order get rid of the warnings at coderisk.
+* Security fix: Paths were not sanitized on Windows.

 = 0.14.21 =
 *(released: 30 jun 2019)*